rails/rails/guides/source/action_mailer_basics.md

 Introduction
 ------------

-Action Mailer allows you to send emails from your application using a mailer model and views.
-So, in Rails, emails are used by creating mailers that inherit from `ActionMailer::Base` and live in `app/mailers`.
-Those mailers have associated views that appear alongside controller views in `app/views`.
+Action Mailer allows you to send emails from your application using mailer classes and views.
+Mailers work very similarly to controllers.
+They inherit from `ActionMailer::Base` and live in `app/mailers`, and they have associated views that appear in `app/views`.

 Sending Emails
 --------------